 European migrant landscapes and intercultural relations in western Canada: Between 2012 and 2016 I was PI on a project working with Dr Ágústa Edwald investigating European migrant landscapes in western Canada during the late nineteenth and early twentieth century.
-This period witnessed the emergence of a new ethnic patchwork and presents significant opportunities to explore the consequences of intercultural relations.
+This period witnessed the emergence of a new cultural patchwork and presents significant opportunities to explore the consequences of intercultural relations.
 What were the effects of living adjacent to culturally 'other' neighbours?
-Did migrant communities maintain their cultural identity?
-Did they become assimilated into a broader Anglo-Canadian culture?
-Or, did the give and take of living among newcomers produce altogether more complex and contingent outcomes?
-Influenced by historical conditions such as the creation of migrant block settlements and a legacy of multiculturalism, historiography in this part of the world tends to orient our understanding of the cultural landscape in terms of what Brubaker and Cooper have called ‘identity history’.
+Influenced by historical conditions such as the creation of migrant block settlements and a legacy of multiculturalism, historiography in this part of the world tends to orient our understanding of the cultural landscape in terms of what might be refered to as ‘identity history’.
 One of our principal observations is that that by focusing on relationships rather than boundaries, it is possible to locate spaces of sharing and communities of practice that cut across the fault lines of ethnic belonging.
 The broad brushstrokes of these ideas have been published in the journal Cultural Geographies.
 Future research in this area continues to examine the delicate interplay between people, material culture and landscapes, and in particular how local conditions, at different historical moments, helped to either separate people or to bring them together.